Hadera: Geography

 Hadera is located on the Israeli Mediterranean coastal plain, 45 km north of Tel Aviv.
 The city's jurisdiction covers 53,000 dunam, making it the fourth largest city in the country.
 Nahal Hadera Park, a eucalyptus forest covering 1,300 dunam and Hasharon Park are located on the outskirts of Hadera.

-Hot water gushing from the Hadera power plant draws schools of hundreds of sandbar and dusky shark every winter.
+Hot water gushing from the Hadera power plant draws schools of hundreds of sandbar and dusky shark every winter from November to May, with researchers from the University of Haifa’s Morris Kahn Marine Research Station tagging some of the sharks each year.
 Scientists are researching the rare phenomenon, which is unknown in the vicinity.
 It is speculated that the water, which is ten degrees warmer than the rest of the sea, could be the attraction.
+On 21 April 2025, there was a shark attack resulting in the death of a swimmer in the waters off Hadera, with multiple dusky sharks involved, the collective predation in the case marking it as an extremely rare form of fatal shark attack.
+It was the first fatal shark attack in Israeli waters since the founding of the state in 1948, and the first occasion in the world in which dusky sharks were positively identified to have been the cause of a human fatality.